cjloff/blog/src/blog/an-introduction-to-bem.md

 <h2>Conclusion</h2>

-BEM is great for making it easier to name your CSS and creating a shared language amongst team members, but above all it encourages you to break down your layouts into logical purposeful components.
+BEM is great for making it easier to name your CSS and creating a shared language amongst team members, but above all it encourages you to break down your layouts into logical and purposeful components.